Table of Contents

 The job demand-control model

-A person’s workload can be described in the demand-control model in terms of two dimensions:
+A person’s workload can be described in the demand-control model in terms of 2 dimensions:

-Strong social support can serve as a stress buffer and compensate high workloads.
+Strong social support can serve as a stress buffer and compensate for high workloads.

 The economic and financial situation of a country has a great impact on the health of an individual.
 The structure of the health system is also very important: statutory or private?
-While in Germany every person has to have health insurance, in the USA, for example, a lot of people in lower social classes have no access to medical care.
-However, the tendency for people in higher social classes to receive better medical care is also present in Germany (private vs. statutory health insurance patients).
+In the United States, e.g., a lot of people in lower social classes have no access to medical care.
 The enormous impact of economic factors on health can be seen in terms of life expectancy as seen when comparing highly-industrialized countries and threshold countries.

 - Germany: 77 years